StarPlayrX/SwiftUI-ColumnView/README.md

 # SwiftUI-ColumnView
-An iOS 13 compatible coiumn view example for iPad and macOS
+An iOS 13 compatible column view example for iPad and macOS target iOS13 and macOS 10.15

+Feel free to play around with it.